-- Move the computer away from sources of electrical interference such as televisions, unshielded speakers, microwaves, fluorescent lights, and metal beams or shelves. - Change the display settings.
-For more information, see "Adjusting the screen and desktop settings" on page 110.
+- Adjust the brightness controls. - Move the computer away from sources of electrical interference such as televisions, unshielded speakers, microwaves, fluorescent lights, and metal beams or shelves. - Change the display settings.
+For more information, see "Adjusting the screen and desktop settings" on page 136.